 First in the BIPAI Network

-It also transitioned Flower House, once its home for HIV+ orphans, into a residence for homeless young adults where they can learn independent living skills in a safe environment.
-A requirement of residency is that the young person should go to school or work.
-Over 70 youths were housed during 2001 - 2014.
+BIPAI Romania has also transitioned Flower House, once its home for HIV+ orphans, into a residence for homeless young adults where they can learn independent living skills in a safe environment, while working or attending school.
+Over 70 youths were housed during 2001-2014.

 In addition to the provision and monitoring of antiretroviral therapy, services offered at the Romanian Clinical Center of Excellence include programs in:

 Its free testing and counseling offices in Constanța and Tulcea have been well received by both patients and the local medical community with service requests growing rapidly.
 Clients receive pre- and post-test counseling and referrals to appropriate health services.
 Since its inception in 2007, more than 40,000 persons have been tested in Constanța and Tulcea, with annual prevalence rates of 4% for HVB, 3% for HCV, and 0.3% for HIV.
 These offices have also distributed thousands of free condoms and literature about safe sex, HIV prevention and pregnancy prevention.

 Since 2001, BIPAI's Romanian Clinical Center of Excellence has provided HIV/AIDS care and treatment services to more than 500 HIV-infected and HIV-exposed children and young adults.

 Currently, the range of services was expanded offering, under one roof, services such as medical, psychological and social assistance to approximately 980 patients of all ages.

 BIPAI Romania operates a clinical center of excellence (COE) in Constanța, three offices for rapid testing and counseling in Constanța and Tulcea, (the country's first) and a protected housing complex for homeless youth.